paulbradshaw/MED7369-Specialist-Investigative-Journalism/7habits.md

 Discipline is also important in learning a skill: being disciplined enough to practise your skills regularly - create *more* than one package, write *more* than one article, interview *more* than one person - is how you get good at that skill.
 This is the difference between the aspiring journalism who wants to master their art, and the one who merely wants to pass their assessment or obtain a qualification.

  This is why regular blogging, vlogging, podcasting, coding, Instagramming, or posting on Twitter are all useful disciplines to develop - each develops a habit and a comfort with putting together words, audio, code, images or video.
+(You might file this under 'persistence', too)

+**Attention to detail** is a key discipline: accuracy in language is crucial in journalism, while the stories in documents and data can often come from spotting crucial details.

 ## 7. Adaptability - Attention to detail - passion/conviction